saltlab/led/README.md

 ### Installation

-In terms of installation, setting up the project is easier than ever.

-* Copy the JavaScript code from the script.js file
+In you would like to setup LED on your local machine, please follow the following steps

+* Make sure your have node.js setup on your system.
+* Clone this repository.
+* Navigate to the cloned repository.
+* Run npm install
+* Run node index.js
-* Open the web application you are working on.
+* Open http://localhost:5000/ and follow the steps to bookmark the link
-* Open browser console.
-* Paste the JavaScript code and hit Enter key.

 ### Running the Tool